programarivm/fuzzy-matching-cypher/README.md

 $crypt->writeSecret(); // generates a new .fuzzy-matching-secret file
 ```

+Every time a `Crypt` object is instantiated, a new secret is created too.
 As its name implies the `.fuzzy-matching-secret` file must be kept secret.

 ### Encryption

+Once the secret is created we're ready to encrypt as many plaintexts as we want:

 ```php
 <?php